 Vulval intraepithelial neoplasia (VIN)

+This type is rare and usually seen in older women and is associated with a skin condition called lichen sclerosus.
 Although most cases of VIN will not develop into cancer, it is not possible to tell which will and which won’t.
-So everyone with this condition should have treatment, or at least close monitoring by a doctor.
+Everyone with this condition should have treatment or close monitoring by a doctor.

 Cervix cell changes (CIN) or cervical cancer

 Some studies show that women with a previous cervical cancer, or pre cancerous changes in the cells of the cervix (CIN), have an increased risk of vulval cancer.

 This link is probably due to both cancers sharing risk factors such as HPV.

 The risk of vulval cancer is also increased after organ transplant.
 People who have had organ transplants have to take drugs to suppress their immune system.
 This is to stop the body rejecting the transplanted organ.